Territorial disputes in the Persian Gulf: Iranian claims on Bahrain

-Iran and the United Arab Emirates
+Abu Musa, Greater Tunb, and Lesser Tunb

 In 1971, after the British left the area Iranian forces claimed the islands of Abu Musa, Greater Tunb, and Lesser Tunb, located at the mouth of the Persian Gulf between Iran and the UAE.
 The Iranians asserted their claims to the islands.
 Iran continued to hold the islands in 1993, and its action remained a source of contention with the UAE, which claimed authority by virtue of Britain's transfer of the islands to the emirates of Sharjah and Ras al-Khaimah.
 However, Britain had also agreed to give full authority to the Iranians in return for Iran's withdrawal of its claim on Bahrain.
 By late 1992, Sharjah and Iran had reached agreement with regard to Abu Musa, but Ras al-Khaimah had not reached a settlement with Iran concerning Greater Tunb and Lesser Tunb.
 The UAE have attempted to bring the dispute before the International Court of Justice, but Iran refused.
 Tehran says the islands always belonged to it as it had never renounced possession of the islands, and that they are part of Iranian territory.

 Bahrain and Qatar

 Starting in 1936, Qatar and Bahrain were involved in territorial disputes over the Hawar Islands, Fasht Al Azm, Fasht Dibal, Qit'at Jaradah, and Zubarah.
-The most substantial dispute was over Fasht Dibal in 1985, after Bahrain began constructing fortifications on the island.
+One of the most substantial disputes was the Fasht Dibal conflict in 1985, after Bahrain began constructing fortifications on the island.
 Qatar considered the construction to be a violation of an existing agreement made in 1978.
 In April 1986, Qatari troops arrived on the island via helicopter and declared it a 'restricted zone'.
 They seized several Bahraini officials and 29 construction workers hired by the Dutch contracting company Ballast Nedam.
 On 12 May 1986, following protests by the Netherlands and mediation by several GCC member states, Bahrain and Qatar reached a settlement, after which the foreign workers were released.
 Qatari troops evacuated the island on 15 June.

 In 1991 the dispute flared up again after Qatar instituted proceedings to let the International Court of Justice (ICJ) in The Hague, Netherlands, decide whether it had jurisdiction.
 The two countries exchanged complaints that their respective naval vessels had harassed the other's shipping in disputed waters.
 In 1996, Bahrain boycotted the GCC summit hosted in Qatar, claiming that the last summit held in Qatar in 1990 was used as a platform to reiterate their territorial claims to the other GCC states.
 They also cited the 1986 Qatari incursion in Fasht Dibal as a reason for not attending.
 The disputes were resolved by the International Court of Justice on 16 March 2001, awarding both sides equal amounts of land, giving Bahrain the Hawar Islands (excluding the Janan Island), Qit'at Jaradah, and Fasht Al Azm, with Qatar receiving Zubarah, Fasht Dibal, and the Janan Island.